sartography/SpiffWorkflow/doc/custom-tasks/index.rst

 ----------------------

-Before we can use JSON to specify a workflow, we first need to teach SpiffWorkflow how our custom `NuclearChoice` looks in JSON.
-So the first step is to extend the :mod:`SpiffWorkflow.serializer.json.JSONSerializer`.
+Before we can use JSON to specify a workflow, we first need to teach SpiffWorkflow what our custom `NuclearChoice` looks like in JSON.
+We do this by extending the :mod:`SpiffWorkflow.serializer.json.JSONSerializer`.

 .. literalinclude:: serializer.py